icearla16-hub/the-adventures-of-the-turtle/README.md

 ### Personality traits assigned depending on which choice is chosen the most

-A - Despite the possibility of being harmed, you always choose to help
+A - Despite the possibility of being harmed, you always choose to help.

 B - You are a practical person who chooses to help when it does not hurt you, but you won't go out of the way to help.